Hellblazer: Lady Constantine

 Mr. Hart kills his friend and companion, Clinch Smith, to maintain control over his discoveries.
 He then decides to play it safe and simply wipe out the entire Smith family.
 A younger brother named Guy flees to South America where he “joins Audrey Carsons in a remote finca in the Andes.

-Audrey Carsons: Eeries ghostly rotten vulnerable reckless he possesses at the same time the cold intelligence of Mr. Hart.
+Audrey Carsons: Eerie ghostly rotten vulnerable reckless he possesses at the same time the cold intelligence of Mr. Hart.
 He is Hart’s alter ego and nemesis.

 Guy Smith: He is the buck-toothed Mayan Death God before the face was broken and twisted by altered pressure, features wrenched out of focus, body emaciated by distant hungers.
 A face where time has never been.